sofia4cities/sofia4cities/docs/how-to-execute-docker/README.md

 #### <a name="composedata"></a>Step 4: Launch the execution of containers in the persistence layer

-In the **docker-deployment / data** directory, in a shell, we execute docker-compose up, this will raise the persistence layer of the platform
+In the **docker-deployment / data** directory, in a shell, we execute docker-compose up, this will launch the persistence layer of the Platform
 (configdb, schedulerdb, realtimedb and quasar) with Docker containers, once you have finished, go to Step 5.

 To stop the containers: **ctrl + c** and write **docker-compose down**